Emergency Conditions We Treat in Angleton, TX

 Back Pain

-Back pain with numbness, weakness, fever, injury, or loss of bladder or bowel control needs urgent evaluation.
+Back pain with numbness, weakness, fever, injury, or bladder or bowel changes needs urgent evaluation.

 Headache